coins/bitcoin-scripts/op_rotate.md

-# Rotate a 32-bit Integer 3 bits to the right
+# Bitwise Rotation of a 32-bit Integer

-A Bitcoin Script implementing a bitwise rotation of a 32-bit word.
+A Bitcoin Script implementing a bitwise rotation of a 32-bit word 3 bits to the right.

 ```
 btcdeb "[